Dynamics of Modular Matings: Geodesics

 {\bf Proof}

 We follow the method of proof of Theorem 18.10 in \cite{M}.
-First we modify the Green's function $G$ of Definition \ref{Green} by precomposing the map $\chi$ in that definition by a M\"obius transformation which sends the geodesic $\gamma(W)$ to the imaginary axis, with the initial end of $\gamma(W)$ going to $0$ and the final end to $\infty$.
-Denote this new Green's function by $G_W$.
+First we modify our earlier definition of the potential function $G$ (Definition \ref{Green}, Section \ref{Green_fn}), by precomposing the map $\chi$ in that definition by a M\"obius transformation which sends the geodesic $\gamma(W)$ to the imaginary axis, with the initial end of $\gamma(W)$ going to $0$ and the final end to $\infty$.
+Denote this new potential function by $G_W$.\\

 Now divide the imaginary axis in ${\mathbb H}$ into segments of Poincar\'e length $\ln(\mu(W))$, where $\mu(W)$ is the multiplier of $W$ (the square of the eigenvalue which is $>1$).
-Correspondingly, parametrise $\phi_a^{-1}(\gamma(W))$ as a path $p:{\mathbb R} \to \hat{\mathbb C}\setminus \Lambda$ with ${\mathbb R}$ divided into unit intervals $I_k$ ($k\in{\mathbb Z}$) each mapped isometrically to the next by $f_a^q$, where $q$ is the length of the word $W$.
+Correspondingly, parametrise $\varphi_a^{-1}(\gamma(W))$ as a path $p:{\mathbb R} \to \widehat \C\setminus \Lambda$ with ${\mathbb R}$ divided into unit intervals $I_k$ ($k\in{\mathbb Z}$) each mapped isometrically to the next by $f_a^q$, where $q$ is the length of the word $W$.
 Since $G_W(p(s))$ tends to zero as $s\to -\infty$ any limit point $\hat{z}$ of $\{p(s):s\le 0\}$ must belong to $\partial \Lambda_-$.
-Following the same reasoning as in the proof of Theorem 18.10 in \cite{M} we deduce that the geodesic $\phi_a^{-1}(\gamma(W))$ has a limit point $\hat{z}$ at its initial end, that this limit point is a fixed point of $f_a^q$, that the geodesic lands at $\hat{z}$, and that $\hat{z}$ is necessarily repelling or parabolic.
+Following the same reasoning as in the proof of Theorem 18.10 in \cite{M} we deduce that the geodesic $\varphi_a^{-1}(\gamma(W))$ has a limit point $\hat{z}$ at its initial end, that this limit point is a fixed point of $f_a^q$, that the geodesic lands at $\hat{z}$, and that $\hat{z}$ is necessarily repelling or parabolic.\\